 So, how can this be done?
-It’s simple: provide your team with the tools, resources, and leadership required for proper employee development.
+It’s simple: provide your team with the tools, resources, and leadership required for implementing successful employee development methods.

 While the answer may be simple, the delivery is not.
 The world-wide-web is overflowing with advice on how to manage your team and train your employees.
 You’ve seen thousands of different ways to go about it, from traditional management tactics to unconventional team and leadership strategies.

 You could choose to implement any number of the countless training methods out there, but we implore you to adopt the 1984 philosophy of the most legendary instructor to date (fictional existence aside): Mr. Miyagi of Karate Kid fame.

 In the hit film The Karate Kid, an ancient martial-arts master takes a young boy under his wing and trains him to be a fearsome child-ninja prodigy.
 Even though Mr. Miyagi was a fictional character, his patience, wisdom, and instruction have proven to be powerfully effective in the real world—and not excluding the workplace.

 By applying the Mr. Miyagi approach to your management style, you’ll be able to create a team of employees who are devoted to their own growth and dedicated to the company’s success.

 Our seven team-training secrets will instill in your staff the following valuable lessons that we took from Mr. Miyagi:

 - A good mentor is essential for personal growth and career development